crowdin/mobile-sdk-ios/README.md

 - When you use Crowdin iOS SDK CDN – translations are uploaded to Amazon CloudFront to be delivered to the app and speed up the download.
 Keep in mind that your users download translations without any additional authentication.
 - We use encryption to keep your data private while in transit.
 - We do not store any Personally Identifiable Information (PII) about the end-user, but you can decide to develop the opt-out option inside your application to make sure your users have full control.
 - The Automatic Screenshots and Real-Time Preview features are supposed to be used by the development team and translators team.
 Those features should not be compiled to the production version of your app.
-Therefore, should not affect end-users privacy anyhow.
+Therefore, should not affect end-users privacy in any way.

 ## Author